Vishal-Padia/cuda-grind/own_implementation/notes.md

 ### 04: What can be optimized more?

+- Use better tiling strategy.
+- Use better memory access pattern.
+- Use wmma to improve the performance.

 # 04: 2D Block Tiling and 2D Thread Tiling Implementation

 ### 01: Profiling the kernel: